sheha919/Stroke_Prediction/README.md

 ![image](https://user-images.githubusercontent.com/50593017/210614895-09a7a8aa-45c9-489d-a066-3134afb7bece.png)

-According this plot, the risk of having a stroke is not much dependent on the average glucose level in blood
+According the above plot, the risk of having a stroke is not much dependent on the average glucose level in blood

 ## Correlations between key feartures

 ![image](https://user-images.githubusercontent.com/50593017/210616427-8fd95cd8-bc77-4c90-81ac-a34e559ea48c.png)

 - There is a high risk on the people above **~45 years** who suffering from **diabetes** to have a brain stroke
-- There is a higher risk on the people above **~ 45 years** who suffering from **overweight** to have a brain stroke
+- There is a higher risk on the people above **~45 years** who suffering from **overweight** to have a brain stroke

 ## Machine Learning Models
  Here, I used classification ML models such as;
  - Logistic Regression
  - K-Nearest Neighbor
  - Random Forest
  - XG Boost

 ### Developments
 - Reduce the number of features using PCA